metal roofs

 What is standing seam metal roofing and why should you consider it?

-A standing seam metal roof is a type of metal roofing referred to as concealed fastener roof panel installed vertically and raised to interlock with the adjoining panel.
-The invisible fasteners make the panels much preferable due to their improved appearance.
+A standing seam metal roof is a type of metal roofing referred to as a concealed fastener roof panel system, installed vertically and raised to interlock with the adjoining panel.
+The use of invisible fasteners makes the panels much preferable due to their improved appearance.

-Additionally, the hidden fasteners prevent water or moisture from penetrating and damaging the roof so that it lasts longer.
+Additionally, the hidden fastener system prevents water or moisture from penetrating and damaging the roof so that it lasts longer.
 Unfortunately, this cannot be said for other types of metal roofs with noticeable fasteners.

 The standing seam metal roof comes with starter lock strips in the same color as the roof to hold the metal panels to the roof edges.
-The locks are installed at the eaves and rakes to keep your roofing material from succumbing to the wind.
+Expertly installed at both the eaves and rakes, these locks provide exceptional resistance against strong winds, reinforcing the roof’s durability and structural integrity.
+This innovative integration enhances the overall functionality of the roofing system while maintaining its aesthetic appeal.

-Installed properly and well maintained, your standing seam roof should last between 50-70 years.
+Installed properly and well maintained, your standing seam roof should last between 50 and 70 years.

 Types of Standing Seam Metal Roof